albetnov/vue-tik/README.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 ```

 > There's still a limitation for twitter integeration.
 Currently if you use `getContent` or `getContentJson` the twitter node will only return div with data-twitter-id attribute.
+This means you have to hydrate it manually using the createTwitter API.

 # Rendering VueTik